Louisiana Car Insurance

 What kind of car or auto insurance do you recommend to Louisiana drivers?

-While many people think they carry car insurance so they can get their car fixed in the event of an accident, the truth is that basic policies are only covering your liability.
-That is, these policies are concerned with covering the other driver’s expensive in the event that you’re at-fault in an accident.
+While many people think they carry car insurance so they can get their car fixed in the event of an accident.
+The truth is that basic policies only cover your liability.
+These policies are concerned with covering the other driver’s expensive in the event that you’re at-fault in an accident.
 That means if you only carry the basic coverage and are at-fault, the insurance company probably won’t pay to have your car fixed.

 Furthermore, if you get sued in an auto accident case and the settlement amount exceeds your insurance coverage the injured driver can try to come after your own assets to make up the difference.